 - Smoking while breastfeeding may reduce your breast milk supply.

-- Your baby may experience symptoms such as nausea, vomiting, colic (abdominal cramps) and diarrhea.
+- Your baby may experience nausea, vomiting, colic (abdominal cramps), and diarrhea.

 - Smoking and breastfeeding can inhibit milk-let down (flow of milk).